-Adding storage can be expensive, so unless you're ready to part with the dollars your first step should be to revamp your existing closets.
-You can do it, and for less money than you might think.
-Let's get started.
+Adding storage can be expensive, and unless you're ready to part with the dollars, your first step should be to revamp your existing closets.
+You can do it for less money than you might think.

 Do you need to keep all that stuff?
-Are you as guilty as anyone out there of hanging onto things like paperwork, everything from old magazines to fifteen-year-old canceled checks?
+Are you as guilty as anyone out there of hanging onto things like paperwork—everything from old magazines to 15-year-old canceled checks?

-So before you decide how much storage you need, decide what you can throw away, sell, or donate.
-And look on the bright side--if you pitch it now you won't have to pack and move it later.
+Before you decide how much storage you need, decide what you can throw away, sell, or donate.
+And look on the bright side: Purging all the clutter first will make the following steps much easier.

 Are there single rods running from end to end in each closet, with a single shelf above each rod?
-That arrangement is typical in the traditional smallish closets we see in extra bedrooms, and sometimes even in walk-in closets.
+That arrangement is typical in the traditional smallish closets in extra bedrooms, and sometimes even in walk-in closets.
+There are ways to maximize your closet's layout without spending a fortune.

-Start emptying the closets, one at a time, putting items in three piles:
+Start by emptying the closets, one at a time, and put items in three piles:

-- Things that are stored in the wrong place - put in a plastic bin to tote to other areas
+- Move: Put anything that shouldn't be stored in your bedroom closet in a plastic bin to tote to other areas.

-Look at the items that will go back into the closet.
-Is the pile mostly clothes, or odds and ends?
+Look at the items in the keep pile that will go back into the closet.
+Is the pile mostly hanging clothes, or is it odds and ends that would be better suited folded on a shelf?
 Do you have tons of shoes?
-Sweaters?
-Belts and ties?
-Lots more short items than full-length clothing?
+Mostly sweaters?
+Lots of accessories like belts and ties?
+Knowing what you have will help determine how your closet should be configured.
 There are organizational helpers available for every storage need and every budget:

 - Turn the top, catch-all shelf into a series of shelves that stretch to the ceiling.
 That will keep items separated and allow you to retrieve things easily, without pulling a stack of boxes down on your head.

 - Increase space for short items by installing double-decker rods in a portion of each closet.
-Closetmaid makes economical closet organizer solutions to fit into any size closet.
+Economical closet organizer solutions such as Closetmaid are made to fit into any size closet.

-- Go a bit farther and install special modules in a portion of the closet--with slots and shelves for shoes, cubbies or drawers for clothes that should be folded, and built-ins for other special items.
+- Go a bit further and install special modules in a portion of the closet with slots and shelves for shoes, cubbies or drawers for clothes that should be folded, and built-ins for other special items.

 - Do-it-Yourselfers can try this wooden closet organizer project.
 If you're not into DIY, look for wooden closet organizer components at your local home building store.